Khavda Solar Park (Gujarat Hybrid Renewable Energy Park): Boosting India’s Solar Landscape

 • Bi-Facial Solar Modules: Around 40 lakh solar bi-facial solar panels are installed in the Khavda Renewable Energy Solar Park.
 These advanced solar panels can capture sunlight from both sides.
 By absorbing the reflected light from the ground with the backside of the panels, bi-facial modules can significantly boost electricity generation by up to 30%, especially in areas with high albedo like the Rann of Kutch.
 NTPC presently requires bi-facial PV modules with a minimum wattage of 540 Wp for a DC capacity of 1,515 MWp, which consists of four blocks of 378.75 MWp each.

-Development Phases and Timeline of the Khavda Hybrid Park
+Development Phases and Timeline of the Khavda Renewable Energy Park

-The Khavda Renewable Park project has made significant strides in its development with several key milestones.
+The Khavda renewable project has made significant strides in its development with several key milestones.
 The following table provides a detailed breakdown of the project phases, key players and the current status:

 Phase